As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Apatite, Blue Apatite | 5 |

-All the above specimens can be safely tumbled together.
-They are considered soft rocks, and it will take only a few days to bring them to the polishing stage.
+All of the specimens above can indeed be safely tumbled together.
+Classified as soft rocks, they typically require only a few days to reach the polishing stage.

 Specimen | Mohs Hardness |